Pumpkin soup: History

-A variety of pumpkin soup originated in Haiti during their independence.
-Designed to be a statement to french colonists that the Haitian people could work together to create something.
-The traditional version of pumpkin soup is called Soup joumou.

 Pumpkin "pies" made by early American colonists had more similarities to being a savory soup served in a pumpkin than a sweet custard in a crust.

 Pumpkin soup was a staple for the prisoners of war in North Vietnamese prison camps during the Vietnam War.

 Squash soup is a soup in African cuisine.
 It is a part of the cuisine of Northern Africa, and the cuisines of Mozambique and Namibia, both of which are located in Southern Africa.
 Squash soup is also served in other countries and is a part of other cuisines.

-Soup Joumou is traditionally consumed in Haiti on New Year's Day (January 1), as a historical tribute to Haitian independence in 1804.
+A variety of pumpkin soup, called soup joumou, originated in Haiti during their independence.
+Designed to be a statement to French colonists that the Haitian people could work together to create something.
+It is traditionally consumed in the Haitian Independence Day (January 1) to commemorate the revolution in 1804.